JSaKL/Radiokl/README.md

 Notice that because this software is still very much in-progress the terminal window must be wide enough for the TUI part of this software to execute smoothly.

 * Execute the sofware in the target directory (/release/target)
-* The client (radio_client) starts the server automatically if it's not already running.
+* The client (radio_client) starts the server automatically if it's not already running
-* The server can be started also manually first.
+* The server can be started also manually first
 ```
 jsa@jsa-MacBookPro:~/devs/radiokl/target/release$ ./radio_client -h
 Usage: radio_client [OPTIONS] <COMMAND>